Jehovah's Witnesses' (WTS) opposition to blood transfusions

 blood transfusions and died.
 2 It is, of course, unknown how

-many would still have died even if they had a transfusion.
+many would still have died even if they did have a transfusion.
 One particularly sad case occurred

 in the UK when a woman bled to death after giving birth to her second child.